 The search of the car was performed without any inventory sheet listing the property found inside the car, which was a list required under the sheriff’s department inventory policy.

 Garay was then prosecuted in U.S. District Court and convicted under 18 U.S.C. § 922(g)(1) as a felon in possession of a firearm.
-He filed a motion to suppress found as a result of a search of his cell phone.
+He filed a motion to suppress evidence found as a result of a search of his cell phone.
 That motion was denied.
 The trial court judge ruled that the phone was lawfully seized in an inventory search of the car and that the warrants authorizing the search of the phone’s contents were supported by probable cause.

 After his conviction, he appealed his conviction to the U.S. Ninth Circuit Court of Appeals in Pasadena, arguing that the warrantless seizure of his phone was unreasonable and that the affidavits supporting the search of his phone were inadequate.